flxzt/rnote/README.md

 One main consideration is that it is vector based, which should make it very flexible in editing and altering the contents.

 **Disclaimer**
 This is my first Rust and GTK project and I am learning as I go along.
-It might blow up your computer. ;)
+Expect some bugs and crashes.

 ## Installation
 Rnote is available as  a flatpak on Flathub: